oracle/truffleruby/doc/contributor/workflow.md

 $ jt build
 ```

-By default the `jt build` command builds GraalVM containing only Ruby language.
+By default the `jt build` command builds GraalVM containing only the Ruby
+language.
 The built GraalVM can be found in `mxbuild/truffleruby-jvm` directory.
-If you'd
-like to build GraalVM with the native image using the Substrate VM, you can do
+If you'd like to build GraalVM with the native image using the Substrate VM, you
-so by providing an extra argument option `--env` build command.
+can do so by providing an extra argument option `--env` the build command.

 ```bash
 $ jt build --env native